turbot/steampipe-samples/all/hackernews/README.md

 - `top-rated stories`: Stories ranked by score.

+## Dashboard: People

-- `gitHub and twitter info for hn users`: A Hackernews username will often match a GitHub username, and sometimes also a Twitter username.
+A Hackernews username will often match a GitHub username, and sometimes also a Twitter username.
 When those matches occur, this table links to HN users' GitHub and Twitter accounts, and reports follower counts for both.
 The Hackernews username in column 1 of the chart links to the `Submissions` dashboard and selects that user.

+## Dashboard: Posts

+Top-rated posts, with links to each Hacker News item, to the `Submissions` dashboard for the author, and to the URL cited in the post.

 ## Dashboard: Search

 Finds items whose titles and/or URLs match the search term.
 It's a regex match so, for example, `yandex(.+)gpt` matches the title *Yandex opensources 100B parameter GPT-like model* and `github.com(.+) matches the URL *https://github.com/lucidrains/parti-pytorch*.

+## Dashboard: Sources

+This dashboard reports the number of HN items by target domain (e.g. www.nytimes.com), with a drilldown chart showing the timeline of items referring to each domain.
 ## Dashboard: Submissions

 The `by` columns in the `Everything` dashboard link here.
 This dashboard charts a select user's HN submissions and provides links to each item.

-## Dashboard: Sources

-This dashboard reports the number of HN items by target domain (e.g. www.nytimes.com), with a drilldown chart showing the timeline of items referring to each domain.

 # Notes